visgl/luma.gl/docs/api-reference/core/transform.md

 ### swap() : Transform

 Swaps source and destination buffers and textures.
 Buffer swapping is performed when `feedbackMap` is provided and texture swapping is performed when `_swapTexture` is provided.
-If buffer swapping is needed, `sourceBuffers` supplied to the constructor and/or the `update` method must be `Buffer` objects.
+If buffer swapping is needed, `sourceBuffers` and `feedbackBuffers` supplied to the constructor and/or the `update` method must be `Buffer` objects.

 NOTE: `swapBuffers()` is deprecated, instead use `swap()`.